huongtmvo/huongtmvo/README.md

 Hello, I am Huong Vo.

-I am a Data Science enthusiast, a self starter and a highly motivated indvidual.
+I am a Data Science enthusiast, a self starter and a highly motivated individual.
 I am highly quantitative.

 My passion is digging deep into data and turn them into insights to help business and communities make good decisions.